ryan-lab-duke/gds-applications-site/_sources/activities/week1/activity-01.md

 Write some code that prints the following information:

-* Number of columns

-* Number of rows
+* Number of rows and columns

 * The maximum `Average discharge (m3/s)` value